lndgalante/bun-starter-project/README.md

 # Bun Starter Project

-> A Bun starter project with high-quality defaults
+> A lightweight and barebones Bun starter project with quality defaults

 A great entry point to start your new API, library, or for some scripting.